Sounderya22/RoboND-Kinematics-Project/README.md

 <img src = "./images/Test Case python.JPG">

 ### 3. Decoupling Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; and deriving the equations to calculate all individual joint angles.
-Since the last three joints in our robot are revolute and their joint axes intersect at a single point, we have a case of spherical wrist with joint_5 being the common intersection point and hence the wrist center.This allows us to kinematically decouple the IK problem into Inverse Position and Inverse Orientation problems as discussed in the Inverse Kinematics.
+Since the last three joints in our robot are revolute and their joint axes intersect at a single point, we have a case of spherical wrist with joint_5 being the common intersection point and hence the wrist center.
+This allows us to kinematically decouple the IK problem into Inverse Position and Inverse Orientation problems as discussed in the Inverse Kinematics.

 The matrix can be represented in the following way